 English as Another Language (EAL)

 Moving to a new country can be a big challenge in itself, but not being able to communicate easily can make education particularly difficult.
-We have a specialist LSA working with students who are not English speakers or have limited levels of fluency.
+We work closely with the local authorities EAL advisory service to support students who are not English speakers or have limited levels of fluency.
 This support can include in-class support, differentiated resources, one to one tuition and ICT support.

 Children in Care

-Please note that this information conforms to the Special Educational Needs and Disability Regulations 2014 and the Special educational needs and disability code of practice: 0 to 25 years Statutory guidance for organisations which work with and support children and young people who have special educational needs or disabilities January 2015.
+Please note that this information conforms to the Special Educational Needs and Disabilities Regulations 2014 and the Special Educational Needs and Disabilities Code of Practice: 0 to 25 years, statutory guidance for organisations that work with and support children and young people who have special educational needs or disabilities January 2015.

-If you have any queries regarding any of the above SEND provisions, please contact Mrs Caroline Kolek by sending an email to email@example.com.
+If you have any queries regarding any of the above SEND provisions, please contact our Special Educational Needs and Disabilities Co-ordinator, Mrs Katherine Hurst, by sending an email to firstname.lastname@example.org

-For more information on our enhanced provision for Hearing Impairment, please contact Mr Fullwood by sending an email to: firstname.lastname@example.org .
+For more information on our enhanced provision for Hearing Impairment, please contact our Specialist Teacher of the Deaf, Mr Lee Fullwood, by sending an email to: email@example.com.